The Ethiopian Flag: History, Colors and Meaning

 Blue Background

-Represents peace and the sky above Ethiopia
+Represents peace and the sky above Ethiopia.

-Golden Pentagram Star
+Golden Star

 Pan-African Symbol

-Ethiopia's tricolour flag traces back to Emperor Menelik II, who on 6 October 1897 combined traditional Ethiopian pennants into a rectangular flag of red-yellow-green stripes (top to bottom) with the Amharic letter "መ" (for Menelik) on the center.
-This historic adoption came after Ethiopia's decisive victory over Italy at the Battle of Adwa, cementing the nation's independence.
+Ethiopia's tricolour flag traces back to Emperor Menelik II, who on 6 October 1897 combined traditional Ethiopian pennants into a rectangular flag of red-yellow-green stripes (top to bottom) with the Amharic letter "መ" (for Menelik) in the center.
+This adoption came after Ethiopia's decisive victory over Italy at the Battle of Adwa, cementing the nation's independence.

 The Lion of Judah Emblem

-Symbolism of the Imperial Flag:
+Symbolism of the Imperial Flag

-• The Lion of Judah symbolized the biblical lineage from King Solomon and the Queen of Sheba
+- The Lion of Judah symbolized the biblical lineage from King Solomon and the Queen of Sheba

-• Was legally codified in 1932 and inspired many African nations after World War II
+- Inspired many African nations after World War II

-Plain green-yellow-red Ethiopia flag used during the early Derg period (1975–1987), a simple Ethiopian flag design without emblem.
+Plain green-yellow-red flag used during the early Derg period (1975–1987).

 Plain Tricolour Era (1975–1987)